cynkra/dm/vignettes/out/howto-dm-theory.md

 The **counterpart of a primary key in one table is the foreign key in another table**.
-In order to join two tables, the primary key of the first table needs to be available in the second table as well.
-This second column is called the *foreign key* (abbreviated with fk).
+In order to join two tables, the primary key of the first table needs to be referenced from the second table.
+This column or these columns are called the *foreign key* (abbreviated with “fk”).

 For example, if you want to link the `airlines` table to the `flights` table, the primary key in `airlines` needs to match the foreign key in `flights`.
 This condition is satisfied because the column `carrier` is present as a primary key in the `airlines` table as well as a foreign key in the `flights` table.
+In the case of compound keys, the `origin` and `time_hour` columns (which form the primary key of the `weather` table) are also present in the `flights` table.

-You can find foreign key candidates with the function `dm_enum_fk_candidates()`, they are marked with `TRUE` in the `candidate` column.
+You can find foreign key candidates for simple keys with the function `dm_enum_fk_candidates()`, they are marked with `TRUE` in the `candidate` column.

 ``` r